Ways to make ends meet on a small farm or ranch

 Internships

 Could you use a hand around the farm, without having to hire?
 You may even know someone unemployed or partly employed in your community, with a good work ethic and useful skills, who you would hire if you could afford to.
-Contact your nearest university’s agriculture department to discuss options.
-Register with the JCP program if you’re in Canada, to allow interested workers to apply; then their funding can pay for a farm hand’s wages while you help them gain skills and knowledge.
-There are many members of society for whom fitting in is difficult or impossible.
-They may lack skills and education that would allow them to live comfortably within modern society, but still have a good work ethic and willingness to learn.
-You may even know someone unemployed or underemployed in your community who you would hire if you could afford to.
+There are many members of society for whom fitting in to a normal workplace is difficult or impossible.
+They may lack skills and education that would allow them to live comfortably within modern society, but still have a capacity and willingness to learn.
+Register with the Jobs Creation Program if you’re in Canada, to allow interested workers to apply; their funding can pay for a farm hand’s wages while you help them gain skills and knowledge.
 Check with related non-profit programs in your area to see if they can pay for a farm hand’s wages.
-This gives the community a way to help preserve your valuable resources and its traditional way of life.
+Contact your nearest university’s agriculture department to discuss options (see below).
+This gives the community a way to help preserve and pass on your valuable resources and traditional way of life.

 Universities may have their own funding, or they may have grant-writing resources.
 Here is one example of funding for agricultural research: Southern SARE Systems Research Project